Combating sexual violence — is 'chemical castration' a valid method? | DW | 15.03.2021

-Pakistan is considering 'chemical castration' as punishment for rapists and sex offenders.
+Pakistan is considering "chemical castration" as a punishment for rapists and sex offenders.
 But is the method effective?
 What are the ethical implications?
 European countries have varying experiences.

 "Chemical castration" is a popular term for what doctors call "anti-libidinal" treatment.
 It means reducing male testosterone by administering a drug similar to the female hormone progesterone through injections or pills.

-To date, no international study has been conducted which could effectively evaluate the success of this treatment.
+To date, no international study has been conducted that could effectively evaluate the success of this treatment.

-But several countries in Europe, including Germany, offer castration to potential and convicted sexual offenders — as one form of treatment not punishment, and only on a voluntary basis.
+But several countries in Europe, including Germany, offer castration to potential and convicted sexual offenders — as one form of treatment, not as a punishment, and only on a voluntary basis.

 Pakistan is currently debating whether it should introduce "chemical castration" as a punishment for sexual abuse.

-Life imprisonment and the death penalty are the current options for rapists and pedophiles, according to Pakistan's criminal code.
+Life imprisonment and the death penalty are the current punishment options for rapists and pedophile offenders under Pakistan's criminal code.

 But the country is considering additional measures following nationwide outrage in response to a growing number of rape cases.

-In 2017, six-year-old Zainab was raped and murdered in the district of Kasur near the provincial capital of Lahore.
+In 2018, 7-year-old Zainab was raped and murdered in the district of Kasur near the provincial capital of Lahore.
 In the wake of this incident, violent protests erupted in Kasur, and people all over the country took to the streets demanding justice.

-During the DNA testing of the suspect, it was found that he was responsible for at least five other counts of rape.
+During the DNA testing of the suspect, it was found that he was responsible for at least five other rapes.
 He was hanged for his crimes the same year.

 Prime Minister Imran Khan suggested public hangings of rapists and pedophiles.
-But he stressed that international pressure is holding him back: Pakistan's trade status with the European Union could be threatened, he said.
+But he stressed that international pressure was holding him back: Pakistan's trade status with the European Union could be threatened, he said.

-"What my opinion is that we should do "chemical castration", we need new laws that leave these people incapable of any sexual acts," Khan then suggested, and an ordinance was proposed to add anti-libidinal treatment to the penal code.
+"What my opinion is is that we should do 'chemical castration'; we need new laws that leave these people incapable of any sexual acts," Khan then suggested, and an ordinance was proposed that would add anti-libidinal treatment to the penal code.

-It is found to be effective in reducing the sex-drive and reduce the seminal ejaculator fluid in a male.
+Chemical castration has been found to be effective in reducing sex drive and the seminal fluid in a male.
 But this does not prevent sexual violence or aggressive behavior.

-Reducing the testosterone to even zero does not eliminate chances of reoffending "One doesn't need to have an erection to be able to molest a child or rape a person," explains sociologist Andrej König with Dortmund University.
+Even reducing the testosterone level to zero does not eliminate chances of reoffending.
+"One doesn't need to have an erection to be able to molest a child or rape a person," explains sociologist Andrej König from Dortmund University.
 Even if the men cannot penetrate, they can still show aggressive and problematic behavior.

 "Chemical castration" is not a quick procedure — the drugs are prescribed for a certain period or indefinitely.
-They are likely to trigger heavy side effects, including breast growth, depression, risk of osteoporosis among others.
+They are likely to trigger heavy side effects, including breast growth, depression and the risk of osteoporosis, among other things.

-"Some perpetrators feel a certain amount of guilt and disgust at their actions, for them this (chemical treatment) is a kind of atonement," forensic psychiatrist at Broadmoor Hospital in the UK told DW.
+"Some perpetrators feel a certain amount of guilt and disgust at their actions; for them, this (chemical treatment) is a kind of atonement," forensic psychiatrist Callum Ross at Broadmoor Hospital in the UK told DW.

 To employ drug treatment with a lot of side effects as a punishment is a "very, very problematic" idea, he warns, calling it questionable "from a medico-ethical perspective."

-Whether offenders opt for castration in a genuine bid to change, is difficult to gauge, cautions sociologist König.
-Individuals cannot be forced to take it, but if they are offered some freedom, they are more likely to "volunteer", he added.
+Whether offenders opt for castration in a genuine bid to change is difficult to gauge, cautions sociologist König.
+Individuals cannot be forced to undergo it, but if they are offered some freedom, they are more likely to "volunteer," he added.

 In the UK and Germany, for example, prisoners have admitted to opting for the treatment if they felt it might reduce their prison time or help secure them early parole.